abhagsain/wazirx-google-sheet-dashboard/README.md

 <a name="why"></a>
 ### ❓ Why I built this

-WazirX doesn't have a dashboard to show coin allocation yet and I wanted to visually see in which coin I'm investing in the most (It's MATIC AND ETH btw 😛)
+WazirX doesn't have a dashboard to show coin allocation yet and I wanted to visually see in which coin I'm investing in the most (It's MATIC AND ETH btw 😛) with percentages.
 So I decided to use Google Sheet and build it myself

 #### Why Google Sheet?